chaselambda/chaselambda.github.io/_posts/2017-11-06-2-month-summary.markdown

     * One about the Stethoscope
     * One about how we're almost able to synthesize fake videos and audio of people.
 That is, we could take a speech by Obama and change what he says.
 The implications are pretty terrifying.
     * One about the invention of basketball
-    * One about how McDonald's stopped now makes worse french fries
+    * One about how McDonald's changed their french fry recipe in 1990, and now makes worse french fries
 * Writing this blog post!
 * Software Design
     * I've been learning software design principals from a friend of mine in Boston.
 Most recently, I put together a design case study of a popular open source repository.